maciejzgadzaj/commerce_ingenico/README.md

        - disable _I would like Ingenico e-Commerce Solutions to display a short text to the customer on the secure payment page if a redirection to my website is detected immediately after the payment process_ checkbox
      - In _Direct HTTP server-to-server request_ section:
        - set _Timing of the request_ to _Online but switch to a deferred request when the online requests fail_
-       - set both _URLs of the merchant's post-payment page_ to the _Notification URL_ value displayed by the _e-Commerce_ payment gateway once it is added and configured in Drupal
+       - set both _URLs of the merchant's post-payment page_ to `https://yoursite.com/payment/notify/<PARAMVAR>`
        - set _Request method_ to _GET_
      - In _Security for request parameters_ section:
        - set _SHA-OUT pass phrase_